biopragmatics/curies.rs/lib/docs/contributing.md

 cargo test new_empty_converter -- --nocapture
 ```

-If tests panic without telling on which test it failed:
+If tests panic without telling on which test it failed, use:

 ```bash
 cargo test -- --test-threads=1